jgeumlek/C2IBNIZ/README.md

 In the case both video functions are defined, `ibniz_video_t` takes priority.

+The three follow the media contexts of IBNIZ: `audio` generates a sample given the time, `video_tyx` generates a pixel given time and screen coordinates, and `video_t` generates a pixel given all three values packed in one.

 The user is allowed to define one global array of unsigned ints named `DATA[]`.
 This is the only global/heap based storage allowed by C2IBNIZ.

 The only variable type allowed is signed `int`.
 Since IBNIZ works on 16.16 fixed point numbers, two functions are allowed to specify literals in the code.

     frac(double) \\convert a double to 16.16
     fixed16(int,int) \\treat the first arg as the upper 16 bits, the second as the lower 16 bits
                      \\(Recall: Upper sixteen represent whole number, Lower 16 represent fractional)

 Note that these are only allowed for literals in the code (especially since `double` variables are forbidden).